CryptozombiesHQ/cryptozombie-lessons/pt/4/battle-02.md

           }

           /**
-          * @return o endereço do proprietário.
+          * @return the address of the owner.
           */
           function owner() public view returns(address) {
             return _owner;
           }

           /**
-          * @dev Lança se chamado por qualquer conta que não seja o proprietário.
+          * @dev Throws if called by any account other than the owner.
           */
           modifier onlyOwner() {
             require(isOwner());